rust-mcp-stack/rust-mcp-sdk/README.md

     /// Enable DNS rebinding protection (requires allowedHosts and/or allowedOrigins to be configured).
     /// Default is false for backwards compatibility. pub dns_rebinding_protection: bool,

+    /// If set to true, the SSE transport will also be supported for backward compatibility (default: true) pub sse_support: bool,

+    /// Optional custom path for the Server-Sent Events (SSE) endpoint (default: `/sse`)
+    /// Applicable only if sse_support is true pub custom_sse_endpoint: Option<String>,

+    /// Optional custom path for the MCP messages endpoint for sse (default: `/messages`)
+    /// Applicable only if sse_support is true pub custom_messages_endpoint: Option<String>,
 }

 ```